Axway/open-banking-docs/content/en/docs/Overview/solution.md

 The goal of the product support contact is to give the subscriber a way to contact the product provider for any kind of assistance.
 The support contact is composed of a name, email, phone number associated with office hours and alternative support methods, including: Website URL, Slack channel, or MS Teams channel.

-### Amplify Infrastructure - what should be included ?

 ### Open banking APIs